Special Needs Trusts

 Trustees may be required to spend judiciously to make the trust’s funds last as long as possible.
 This can be one of the hardest aspects of a trustee role, especially when the beneficiary’s desires conflict with a trustee’s duty to conserve trust funds.

 EXAMPLE: Adrian, a 28-year-old with quadriplegia, rents a cheap apartment in a downscale Cleveland neighborhood.
 He receives SSI and Medicaid and is the beneficiary of a special needs trust containing roughly $200,000 left by his father.
 Adrian wants to live in a better neighborhood and asks the person serving as trustee of the special needs trust to buy him a house that’s for sale.
 If the trustee buys the house, almost all of the trust property will be used up.
 Should the trustee comply with Adrian’s wishes, or refuse so the trust funds will last longer?
-Because Adrian has no authority to direct the trustee’s disbursements, he’ll have to abide by the trustee’s choice.
+Because Adrian has no authority to direct the trustee’s disbursements, he will have to abide by the trustee’s choice.

 So how should Adrian’s trustee go about making this decision?
 He or she will have to consider the purposes of the trust.
 One purpose is to supplement the SSI and Medicaid benefits Adrian receives—food, shelter, and basic medical services.
 Another purpose of the trust is to enhance the quality of life for Adrian.
 The trustee should also consider the costs of maintaining the home after purchase.
 Ultimately, the trustee will have to weigh these factors and make a decision.
 This situation highlights the importance of naming a trustee that you can count on to make difficult decisions.